-The Virginia Earth System Science Scholars (VESSS) program is an online Earth System Science course featuring NASA scientific research and data learning experience highlighted by a seven-day residential summer academy at NASA Langley Research Center (LaRC) in Hampton, Virginia.
-Students selected to participate in the program are immersed in NASA-related research through interaction with scientists, engineers and technologists.
+The Virginia Earth System Science Scholars (VESSS) program is an online Earth System Science Course featuring NASA scientific research and data learning experience highlighted by a seven-day residential summer academy at NASA Langley Research Center (LaRC) in Hampton, Virginia.
+Students selected to participate in the program are immersed in NASA-related research through interaction with scientists, engineers, and technologists as well as academia.

 Students from across the state of Virginia are selected to participate through a competitive application process.
 In order to participate students must: